alexwlchan/alexwlchan.net/src/_drafts/using-dynamodb-as-a-calculator.md

 <figure>
   <img src="/images/2020/nuclear_waste_1x.jpg" srcset="/images/2020/nuclear_waste_1x.jpg 1x, /images/2020/nuclear_waste_2x.jpg 2x" alt="Yellow barrels with radiation warning signs lying in a field.">
   <figcaption>
-    Wikimedia Commons says this is a protest against <a href="https://commons.wikimedia.org/wiki/File:WendlandAntiNuclearProtest7.jpg">German nuclear policy</a>, but it's actually a protest about using any of my ideas in production.
+    Wikimedia Commons says this is a protest against <a href="https://commons.wikimedia.org/wiki/File:WendlandAntiNuclearProtest7.jpg">German nuclear policy</a>, but it's actually a warning about using any of my ideas in production.
   </figcaption>
 </figure>